This tutorial gives you an overview and talks about the fundamentals of the BizTalk Server.

 - XML Schema: The XML schema is used for defining the structure of the XML Instance Message’s Class.
 This schema uses the XML Schema definition Language for defining the XML Instance Message Structure.

-- Flat file Schema: A flat file schema is used for describing the structure of Instance messages class that use the flat file format, it can be positional or delimited or the combination of both.
-As the XSD’s native schematic capabilities are unable to accommodate all the requirements to define flat file instance message structure, thus, Biztalk server store these extra details in XSD schema through its annotation capabilities.
+- Flat file Schema: A flat file schema is used for describing the structure of the Instance messages class that uses the flat-file format, it can be positional or delimited or the combination of both.
+As the XSD’s native schematic capabilities are unable to accommodate all the requirements to define flat-file instance message structure, thus, Biztalk server store these extra details in XSD schema through its annotation capabilities.
 BizTalk Server defines the set of annotation tags used to store the details.

-- Property Schema: It is used to manage one of the two property promotion mechanism used in the BizTalk server.
-This mechanism is used to copy the particular values from instance message to message context, so the BizTalk components can access them easily.
+- Property Schema: It is used to manage one of the two property promotion mechanisms used in the BizTalk server.
+This mechanism is used to copy the particular values from instant message to message context, so the BizTalk components can access them easily.
 These components are used to execute actions like message routing.
 Values of prompted properties can be copied to any other direction.
-A property schema is a simplified form of BizTalk schema which copies the prompted properties back and forth between message context and instance message.
+A property schema is a simplified form of BizTalk schema which copies the prompted properties back and forth between message context and instant message.

 - BizTalk Mapper is present in the Visual Studio shell.
-Some of the BizTalk Mapper functionalities depends upon the Visual Studio shell user-interface such as you use the file, view and edit menu same as it used in Visual Studio.
+Some of the BizTalk Mapper functionalities depend upon the Visual Studio shell user-interface such as you use the file, view, and edit menu same as it used in Visual Studio.

 Visual Studio Mapper Utility Ribbon